avajs/ava/readme.md

 });
 ```

+The context is not shared between tests, allowing you to set up data in a way where it will not risk leaking to other, subsequent tests.
 By default `t.context` is an object but you can reassign it:

 ```js
 test.beforeEach(t => {